railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_virtualFiles.rst

 by email to the customer.

 That's not the case in Open ERP.
-To automatically make Open ERP reports available in the FTP server, Open ERP automatically uses "virtual files".
-You can put virtual files into directories that have the special type of "linked resource" and link the virtual files to Open ERP's reports.
+To automatically make Open ERP reports available in the FTP server, Open ERP automatically uses *virtual files*.
+You can put virtual files into directories that have the special type of *linked resource* and link the virtual files to Open ERP's reports.

 .. note:: Virtual Files